Marcus Amerman: Artwork

-Honors
+Selected public collections

-Amerman's work is in such public collections as the George Gustav Heye Center, the National Museum of the American Indian, the American Museum of Natural History, the Heard Museum, the Portland Art Museum, the Sequoyah National Research Center in Little Rock, Arkansas, and the Museum of Arts and Design.
+Amerman's work is in such public collections as the George Gustav Heye Center, the National Museum of the American Indian, the American Museum of Natural History, the Heard Museum, the Portland Art Museum, the Wheelwright Museum in Santa Fe, the Sequoyah National Research Center in Little Rock, Arkansas, and the Museum of Arts and Design.
 He is the only artist to have his beadwork featured in Playboy magazine.

+Honors and awards

 In 2008, Amerman was a Hauberg Fellow at the Pilchuck Glass School and artist-of-residence there in 2008.
 In 2014 he was awarded a USA Fellow, an award supported by the Rasmuson Foundation.
 He and Tlingit artist Preston Singletary both taught at the school in 2006 as part of Iconoglass.

-Personal
+Personal life

 Amerman's brother, Roger Amerman, is also an award-winning beadworker, inspired by Southeastern Woodland designs.
 Their first cousin, Linda Lomahaftewa is renowned for her printmaking and painting, as was her brother and Amerman's cousin, the late Dan Lomahaftewa.
-Amerman lives on the Nez Perce Indian Reservation in Kooshia, Idaho with his elderly parents.
+Amerman lives on the Nez Perce Indian Reservation in Kooshia, Idaho, with his elderly parents.